swichers/code-management-scripts/README.md

 ## Installation

+1. Clone the repository locally
-Clone the repository locally, and add the folder to your `$PATH`.
-To add the git-enabled commands to git ensure that the git folder is accessible to your `$PATH` as well.
+2. If you want to use the scripts directly, add the `bin` folder to your `$PATH`.
+3. If you want to use the git integration, add the `git` folder to your `$PATH`.

 ## Checking Jira status of tickets